 However, if you have any privacy concerns, and you want full control over your data, stick to iTunes as your backup method.
 Because iTunes stores your data on your own machine, it isn’t as vulnerable to hackers.

 Speaking of hackers, let’s look at how to enable data encryption to protect your private data against unauthorized use.

 Encryption helps keep your private data safe in the event your phone gets lost or stolen.
 Many of us keep highly confidential data on our phones, such as banking passwords, and health data.
 You don’t want that kind of data to fall into the wrong hands.

-This is why it's very important make sure your data gets encrypted when you backup your iPhone.
+This is why it’s very important to make sure your data gets encrypted when you back up your iPhone.
 Luckily, both iCloud and iTunes will encrypt your data.

 iCloud encrypts data by default.
 You don’t have to change any settings at all.
 However, you must enable encryption for iTunes since it is not a default setting.